 - Keep Wood Dry

-Ants are attracted to wood that is wet and even rotting.
+Ants and termites are attracted to wood that is wet and even rotting.
 Keep wood around your hot tub dry to keep carpenter ants away.
 They are known for damaging wooden hot tub cabinets and even known for making tunnels.
 Carpenter ants are also attracted to spa insulation that they use as a nest.

 - Keep Food Away from the Hot Tub Area